- Academic Calendar Committee, 18.104.22.168

 The committee typically meets monthly.

 The Faculty Development Committee files a written report each year to the Faculty Council, which is basically informational.
 Any recommendation for change in policy is presented verbally to Council for discussion and vote by Council.
-A copy of the annual report is sent to the deans, provost and vice president for educational affairs, and president.
-The Center for Faculty Excellence director files a written report to the Office of the Provost and Vice President for Educational Affairs each year, with a copy to the Faculty Council and the president.
+A copy of the annual report is sent to the deans, provost & senio vice president for academic affairs, and the president.
+The Center for Faculty Excellence director files a written report to the Office of the Provost and Senior Vice President for Academic Affairs each year, with a copy to the Faculty Council and the president.